SpaceAppsHSV/CodeOfConduct/Attendee Procedure for incident handling.md

 **Note**: Incidents that violate the Code of Conduct are extremely damaging to the community, and they will not be tolerated.
 The silver lining is that, in many cases, these incidents present a chance for the offenders, and the community at large, to grow, learn, and become better.
-SpaceAppsHsv staff requests that they be your first resource when reporting a CppCon-related incident, so that they may enforce the Code of Conduct and take quick action toward a resolution.
+SpaceAppsHsv staff requests that they be your first resource when reporting a SpaceAppsHsv-related incident, so that they may enforce the Code of Conduct and take quick action toward a resolution.

 If at all possible, all reports should be made directly to conduct@spaceappshsv.com.